krishtrivedi/CoffeeSwift/README.md

 Swift Application to select available favorite drinks and submit the order.

-I have used UIKit for the development
+I have used UIKit for the development.

 Features Implemented